andreaBitter/famous_computer_science_quotes/data_science.md

 # Data Science Quotes

-* "The purpose of computing is insight, not numbers."
+* "purpose of computing is insight, not numbers."
 Richard Hamming